-A long bread stuffed with meat, vegetables, cheese and pretty much anything you can think of and finished with a whole lot of sauces and more cheese than you can think of.
-A sinful dish but a must buy food at Ramadhan bazaar.
+Roti John is a long bread stuffed with meat, vegetables, cheese, and other ingredients with a variety of sauces.
+It may seem like a sinful dish but a must buy food at Ramadhan bazaar.

 Number 5 on our list is the local favourite.
-Popiah is a Malaysian spring roll that is layered with sweet chili sauces, meat, vegetable filling, and garnishes all wrapped in a neat and tasty parcel.
-Popiah is a popular street food in Malaysia.
+Popiah is a popular Malaysian spring roll layered with sweet chili sauces, meat, vegetable filling, and garnishes all wrapped in a neat and tasty parcel.

-Marinated roasted meats on skewers and place in a hotdog bun.
+Marinated roasted meats on skewers and placed in a hotdog bun.
 What’s better than this.

 7. Tepung Pelita

 My personal favourite.
 Tepung pelita is Malaysian two-layer traditional kuih prepared in a square mold made of banana leaves.It has creamy top (from the coconut milk) and sweet bottom taste.
-For all sweet tooth out there, this kuih is a must buy at Ramadhan bazaar.
+For anyone with a sweet tooth out there, this kuih is a must buy at Ramadhan bazaar.